IB2357/MongoDB-files-uploader-streamer/README.md

 ```bash
 python upload.py
 ```
+a new folder `source/` will be created (if not exist)

-Now add files to /source folder and watch them upload
+Now add files to `source/` folder and watch them upload

 ## for streaming
 ```bash